TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

     Data hiding ensures exclusive data access to class members and protects object integrity by preventing unintended or intended changes

 #### Can a static method use non-static members?
-    Static methods access non-static methods passing the object reference as parameter.
+    Static methods access non-static member through the object reference as parameter.
-    Static class method can access an object method or variable through the object, if it's instance and reference already presence.

 #### What is the difference between hiding a static method and overriding an instance method?
-    Overriding basically supports late binding.
-Therefore, it's decided at run time which method will be called.
-    It is for non-static methods.
-    Hiding is for all other members (static methods, instance members, static members).
-    It is based on the early binding.
-More clearly, the method or member to be called or used is decided during compile time.
+    Static methods can not be overriden, they are initalized during compile time, they are not polymorh but they can be hided with an another static method.
+    Instance methods are late-binded, because of the polymorphism they can be overriden with an another instance method during run-time.

 #### Define the following terms: Instantiation, Attribute, Method:
-    Instantiate in Java means to call a constructor of a Class which creates an an instance or object, of the type of that Class.
-    Instantiation allocates the initial memory for the object and returns a reference.
+    Instantiate in Java means to call a constructor of a Class which creates an instance or object, of the type of that class and returns a reference.

-    Objects are instances of classes, so think in terms of classes, attributes and operations.
-    Attributes are fields or properties of the class.
+    Attributes are fields and properties of the class and of the object.

-    Operations are logic exposed as methods.

-    A Java method is a collection of statements that are grouped together to perform an operation. with or without return values.
+    Method is a collection of statements that are grouped together to perform a logical operation. with or without return values.

 #### Could we access a static variable (or method) from a non-static method?
 Why?
-    Yes, because static fields and methods are belonging to the class.
-    Class members don't need any instance to be invoked.
+    Yes, because static fields and methods are belonging to the class and classes are initaized at compile time, also class members don't need any instance to be invoked.

 #### Could we access a non-static variable (or method) from a static method?
 Why?
-    Non-static fields or methods are object members, we can access them: calling the object with the object reference name.
+    Non-static fields or methods are object members, we can access them: calling the object with the object reference.

 #### How many instances you have of a static variable of a given class?
     One.
 Everything else is a copy of that.

 #### Why is it not a good practice to write a lot of static methods?
-    They aren't fit so in the OO principles.(they more procedural) Inheritance and modularity changing.
+    They aren't fit so in the OO principles (they more procedural):
+    - polymorphism not happening
+    - abstraction not happening as static classes can not implement interfaces, interfaces can not hav static method

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
-    They can be reached without an object instance beacause they belong to the class not to the instance.
+    They can be reached without an object instance because they belong to the class not to the instance.
     Instances of that class sharing the same static field/method.
+    Static methods in Java are resolved at compile time.
+    Since method overriding is part of Runtime Polymorphism, so static methods can't be overridden.
+    Abstract methods can't be static.
+    Static methods cannot use this or super keywords.

+    Instance methods can directly access both instance methods and instance variables.
+    Instance methods can also access static variables and static methods directly.
+    Static methods can access all static variables and other static methods.
+    Static methods cannot access instance variables and instance methods directly; they need some object reference to do so.

     I am using them if I want a field to be shared amongs the instances.
-    Using static mathod should be good if they don't do anything else like a single computation depends from the parameters, like utility or helper functions.
-    Pure functionality e.g.: Math class or String.format() or Arrays.asList() method.
+    Using static mathod should be good if they don't do anything else like a single computation depends from the parameters, like utility or helper functions e.g.: Math class or String.format() or Arrays.asList() method.

 #### What is the ‘this’ reference?
-    The reference to the current instance where 'this' is called.
+    The reference to the current instance to itself or an attribute of it, where 'this' is called.

 #### What are base class, subclass and superclass?
     Object class is a base class (or superclass) for every other classes.
-    Every other class can have at most one more superclass and can have zero or more subclass. super- and subclasses made an inheritance hierarchy, subclasses inherit the members fom the superclass allowed by the superclass.
+    Every other class can have at most one more superclass and can have zero or more subclass.
+    Super- and subclasses made an inheritance hierarchy, Subclasses inherit the members fom the superclass allowed by the superclass.

 #### Draw an object oriented family (as entities, with relations) on the whiteboard.

 #### Difference between overloading and overriding?
-     Overloaded methods are in the same class, suppossed to act in the same way, just let the compiler choose from the given parameters which is fit to one of the methods.
+     Overloaded methods are in the same class, differ in parameters.
-	Overriding let one method to be called instead of an inherited method with the same name.
+     Overriding is when an instance method will be called instead of another method with the same name but in another class(or super class).

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!

+    OOP:

     S – Single Responsibility Principle (SRP)
+        one method doing one job.
     O – Open Closed Principle (OCP)
+        polymorphism and abstraction to build new functionality.
     L – Liskov Substitution Principle (LSP)
-    I – Interface Segregation Principle (ISP)
+        inherited classes can be usd without modification I – Interface Segregation Principle (ISP)
+        interfaces should be client specific
     D – Dependency Inversion Principle (DIP)

-	The four principles of object-oriented programming are encapsulation, abstraction,	inheritance, and polymorphism.
+        is a form of decoupling software modules

+    Java:

+	- encapsulation,
+	- abstraction,
+	- inheritance,
+	- polymorphism.

-    Abstraction : Abstraction is the process of showing only essential/necessary features of an entity/object to the outside world and hide the other irrelevant information.
+    Abstraction: showing only essential/necessary features of an entity/object to the outside world and hide the other information.
 	-> getters, setters for private fields

-    Encapsulation : Encapsulation means wrapping up data and member function (Method) together into a single unit i.e. class.
+    Encapsulation: setting up a member data and method together into a single unit i.e. class.
-	Encapsulation automatically achieve the concept of data hiding providing security to data by making the variable as private and expose the property to access the private data which would be public.
 	-> class, package

-	Inheritance : The ability of creating a new class from an existing class.
+	Inheritance: the ability of creating a new class from an existing class, acquiring it's attributes and behavior.
-	Inheritance is when an object acquires the property of another object.
-	Inheritance allows a class (subclass) to acquire the properties and behavior of another class (super-class).
 	It helps to reuse, customize and enhance the existing code.
-	So it helps to write a code accurately and reduce the development time.
     -> extend, implement

-	Polymorphism: Polymorphism is derived from 2 Greek words: poly and morphs.
-	The word "poly" means many and "morphs" means forms.
-	So polymorphism means "many forms".
+	Polymorphism: means "many forms".
-	A subclass can define its own unique behavior and still share the same functionalities or behavior of its parent/base class.
+	A subclass can define its own unique behavior and still	share functionalities and behavior of its parent class, but also it can have it's own behavior.
-	A subclass can have their own behavior and share some of its behavior from its parent class not the other way around.
-	A parent class cannot have the behavior of its subclass.
 	-> overloading, interface

 #### What is method overloading?
-    Overloading is a class member set from instance methods or constructors with same name but difference in parameter type and number.
+    Overloading is when an instance have a set method or constructor with same signature just difference in parameter type and number.
     The compiler will execute the one wich fit to the given parameter.
     So the method and/or constructor can be called with different parameters.

 #### What is method overriding?
-    Overriding is explicit, with annotation in the subclass on the method which have the same name from the superclass.
+    Overriding is explicit annotated.
-    The compiler will execute the one annotated one with matching type from caller site.
+    If also super class and subclass have a mthod with same name, the compiler will execute the one where from the invoking come this is overriding.

 #### Explain how object oriented languages attempt to simplify memory management for Programmers.
 	Some of the languages provide an automatic garbage-managment.
-	(Algorithms inspect the memory from time to time for dead, weak or other reference traces and recycling the memory allocated or let them as they are) Java and C# are garbage-collected.
+	Java and C# are garbage-collected.
+	Stack, heap meta memory space also avaliable.
+	ArrayLst, HashMap capacity automated.
+	Interfaces and provided classes implemented by "java" also efficient in the way they using resources.

 #### Explain the “Single Responsibility” principle!
-	A single function per class, also encapsulated in a class, module or function.
+	One method should be responsible for one purpose.
+For one logical step or one job.
+	E.g.: one class created to give us a connection.
+	The methods are responsible to make that connection step by step, each doing their part.

 #### What is an object oriented program?
 Explain, show.
 	As following OO principles, the program should contain one or several encapsulated objects with fields to store data and procedures to access and/or modify those fields.
 	These object then interact with each other and/or with the user.

 #### How do you make a class immutable?
 What do you need to watch out for?
     Declare the class as final so it can’t be extended.